-Galantamine is a nootropic (mind booster) first isolated in Russia as well as in Bulgaria in 1950’s, as an extract of the herb Galanthus caucasicus, after which it became widely used in Eastern Europe for various psychiatric and neurological ailments, primarily myasthenia (profound weakness) and motor dysfunctional conditions.
+Galantamine is a nootropic (mind booster) first isolated in Russia as well as in Bulgaria in the 1950s, as an extract of the herb Galanthus caucasicus, after which it became widely used in Eastern Europe for various psychiatric and neurological ailments, primarily myasthenia (profound weakness) and motor dysfunctional conditions.
 It is an alkaloid with acetylcholinesterase (AChE)-inhibiting properties, a chief pharmacological property that provides most of its health benefits and the nootropic mode of action.
 It can be extracted from herbs or manufactured in a synthetic form.
 Galantamine increases the amount and consequently the action of acetylcholine in various parts of the brain.
 This mode of action accounts for most of its nootropic qualities.
-Galantamine aids the phenomenon of lucid dreaming by increasing the acetylcholine, AMP, and alkaloid receptors of the brain, influencing the production of our brain chemicals that allow us to have dreams.
+Galantamine aids the phenomenon of lucid dreaming by increasing the Acetylcholine, AMP, and alkaloid receptors of the brain, influencing the production of our brain chemicals that allow us to have dreams.

 Its further health use is as a sleep aid.
 Galantamine promotes healthy sleep by increasing of the R.E.M.
 (Rapid Eye Movement) stage which provides the strongest relaxation.
 Anecdotal reports suggest that Galantamine may cause very lucid dreaming and a minority of users take it for that purpose.
-However, it needs to be emphasized that Galantamine consumed in regular doses has no any hallucinogenic or psychedelic effects neither it has any influence on the somatosensory system.
-Lucid Dreaming has many health benefits, and is an enormous way that many psychoanalysis patients help delve into trauma’s and past experiences.
+However, it needs to be emphasized that Galantamine consumed in regular doses has no hallucinogenic or psychedelic effects neither it has any influence on the somatosensory system.
+Lucid Dreaming has many health benefits and is an enormous way that many psychoanalysis patients help delve into traumas and past experiences.
 Galantamine makes the phenomenon easier, more likely to occur, and increases how vivid an impression the experience makes on your mental psyche.

-Isolated studies and other clinical evidence shows support for the assertion that Galantamine may be useful in treating Attention Deficit Disorder (ADD) and Attention Deficit Hyperactive Disorder, cognitive decline as a product of aging as well as some sorts of dementia.
-Given with the atypical neuroleptic Rsperidone, it suppressed some symptoms of Autism in children, but the research on any conceivable use is still inconclusive.
+Isolated studies and other clinical evidence shows support for the assertion that Galantamine may be useful in treating Attention Deficit Disorder (ADD) and Attention Deficit Hyperactive Disorder (ADHD), cognitive decline as a product of aging as well as some sorts of dementia.
+Given the atypical neuroleptic Risperidone, it suppressed some symptoms of Autism in children, but the research on any conceivable use is still inconclusive.
 Many studies, however, including clinical trials with humans, support a finding that Galantamine offers robust protection to neural structures and improves memory and other cognitive functions in people who show symptoms of age or event related mental deterioration.

-Modern science has established that Galantamine preserves and protects all forms of memory (long terms as well as short term and working memory) by providing a specific cholinergic function, i.. e improving the efficiency of acetylcholine as a neurotransmitter implicated in cognition, memory, thinking, mental coordination as well as to a certain level of focus and concentration.
-The decline of acetylcholine opens the door not only to diminished mental performance, but also to neurotoxic effects, including consequences of stress.
+Modern science has established that Galantamine preserves and protects all forms of memory (long terms as well as short term and working memory) by providing a specific cholinergic function, i.e., improving the efficiency of Acetylcholine as a neurotransmitter implicated in cognition, memory, thinking, mental coordination as well as to a certain level of focus and concentration.
+The decline of Acetylcholine opens the door not only to diminished mental performance but also to neurotoxic effects, including consequences of stress.

-Galantine’s molecular-level action on these receptors furthermore provides a protection (‘neuroprotection’) from damage by stress and neurotoxic factors, many of them implicated in brain aging, thereby not only providing cholinergic action but also an overall protection of the nervous system.
+Galantine’s molecular-level action on these receptors furthermore provides protection (‘neuroprotection’) from damage by stress and neurotoxic factors, many of them implicated in brain aging, thereby not only providing cholinergic action but also overall protection of the nervous system.

-This strong cholinergic effect, of enough power to secure a relief even in neurodegenerative diseases of advanced stage, provides the chief nootropic effect in healthy subject.
+This strong cholinergic effect, of enough power to secure a relief even in neurodegenerative diseases of advanced stage, provides the chief nootropic effect in a healthy subject.
 Compelling benefits are insured through changes of neural plasticity that improve memory, learning, data-recall and creative thinking.
-Effects on concentration and focus are evident, but subtle, so, apart from the choline supplementation needed for optimal effect, the user may stack Galantine with Aniracetam for boost of the memory as well as for providing anxiolytic effect coupled with stronger focus and concentration.
+Effects on concentration and focus are evident but subtle, so, apart from the choline supplementation needed for optimal effect, the user may stack Galantine with Aniracetam for a boost of the memory as well as for providing anxiolytic effect coupled with stronger focus and concentration.

-Most Galantamine come in dosages of 4 and 8mg.
+Most Galantamine comes in dosages of 4 and 8mg.
 The dosage for nootropic effects in healthy subjects is 4-16mg, spread two to three times over 24 hours.
 It is advisable to start with the lowest possible dose and gradually increasing it to a level beyond the uppermost recommended dose which provides the nootropic effect.

 Galantamine must be dosed with extreme care because of its interaction with numerous medical drugs.
 Although there are no adverse effects recorded, it should be avoided during pregnancy and lactation.
 In patients and other users with any sort of hepatic impairment, the maximal dosage should be 16mg daily.

-Sudden appearance of a rash indicates possible allergy to Galantamine, especially if no other substances are taken prior to the rash’s appearance.
+The sudden appearance of a rash indicates a possible allergy to Galantamine, especially if no other substances are taken prior to the rash’s appearance.
 In that case, it is advisable to stop taking any Galamantine at once.
 Although not a strict rule, Galantamine should be taken with food and with plenty of fluids.
 Before bed, 16mg of Galantamine (2 pills off our website) is by far and away, the best amount for a vivid, lucid dreaming experience.

 This nootropic has a very safe profile, a fact established during decades of its use.
 However, it interacts with various prescription and OTC drugs and, unless a physician explicitly makes an affirmative recommendation, a concomitant usage should be avoided.
 Among these medications are (the list is not exhaustive): Amifampridine, Bepridil, Bupropion, Buserelin, Cisapride, Dronedarone, Escitalopram, Fluoxetine Terfenadine, Ziprasidone.

 Galantamine is one of the most powerful cholinergic drugs on one hand and a safe drug that can be stacked with a number of nootropics and supplements for optimum boosting of one’s mental performance.
 It also provides reliable, restful sleep without next-morning sedation or reduction of the R.E.M. phase (a common occurrence with benzodiazepines and Z-drugs) crucial as a key benefit to overall wellness.
 More importantly, it has a powerful anti-neurotoxic effect and by implication, it protects the nervous system from many factors causing mental aging.